Music Changes People

 What we do

-bulk of the Musical Futures work are teachers and practitioners in classrooms, who take the Musical
+bulk of the Musical Futures work are teachers and practitioners, who take the Musical

 Futures approaches and implement them, often with little or no additional funding.

-The work of Musical Futures falls into four main areas:
+The work of Musical Futures falls into the following areas:

 Musical Futures commissions and collects resources showing how teachers can deliver high quality,

 relevant music making projects and approaches in their classroom.
 Musical Futures has also